 Simply put, the Basque Country is bliss.
 The area boasts the perfect combination of dramatic landscapes, spectacular food, and inspirational culture.
 Fly to Bilbao and spend a day or two exploring the town’s narrow streets and hip bars.
 At the Guggenheim, I became totally mesmerised by Anselm Kiefer’s The Renowned Orders of the Night (Die berühmten Orden der Nacht).

 After getting your culture fix, head north to San Sebastian for long windy walks along the town’s golden sandy beaches.
 Be sure to fill up on pintxo while you’re there.
-I love the delicate morsels served up at Bar Zeruko.
-In contrast, La Mejillonera, is a simple, no nonsense kind of place serving fresh mussels, calamari and patatas bravas.
+La Mejillonera, is a simple, no nonsense kind of place serving fresh mussels, calamari and patatas bravas.

 Surfers, this place is for you.
 The waves are excellent, though the sea is very cold – warm up with a glass of local vino afterwards.